CrossmodalGroup/NAAF/README.md

 Its Chinese blog can be found [here](https://www.cnblogs.com/lemonzhang/p/16456403.html).
 It is built on top of the [SCAN](https://github.com/kuanghuei/SCAN) in PyTorch.

+Our series of work based on optimal discriminative learning is published in IEEE TMM, which is 'Unified Adaptive Relevance Distinguishable Attention Network for Image-Text Matching'.
+The paper can be downloaded [here](https://ieeexplore.ieee.org/document/9676463).

 ![image](https://github.com/CrossmodalGroup/NAAF/blob/main/Framework%20Overview.jpg)
 ## Requirements and Installation
 We recommended the following dependencies.